-- Tier 1 Lowest-cost prescription generic and some over the counter (OTC) drugs - Tier 2 Prescription generic and some OTC drugs - Tier 3 Brand-name drugs that don't have a generic available; may include higher-priced generics that have more cost-effective options at lower tiers - Tier 4 Brand-name drugs that have brand-name or generic options at lower tiers; may include higher-priced generics that have more cost-effective options at lower tiers - Tier 5 Specialty drugs that are more effective and cost less than other specialty drugs that treat the same conditions; may include some nonspecialty brand-name or generic drugs that have more cost-effective options at lower tiers - Tier 6 Specialty drugs that have more cost-effective alternatives at Tier 5; may include some nonspecialty brand-name or generic drugs that have more cost-effective options at lower tiers
+- Tier 1 Lowest cost prescription generic and some over-the-counter (OTC) drugs. - Tier 2 Prescription generic and some OTC drugs - Tier 3 Brand drugs that don't have a generic available.
+Also may include higher-priced generics that have more cost-effective options at lower tiers. - Tier 4 Brand drugs that have brand or generic options at lower tiers.
+Also may include higher-priced generics that have more cost-effective options at lower tiers. - Tier 5 Specialty drugs that are more effective and lower cost than other specialty drugs that treat the same conditions.
+Also may include some non-specialty brand or generic drugs that have more cost-effective options at lower tiers. - Tier 6 Specialty drugs that have more cost-effective alternatives at Tier 5.
+Also may include some non-specialty brand or generic drugs that have more cost-effective options at lower tiers.